 - Thrives in a fast-paced environment.

-- Proficiency with MS office, Outlook, Word, Excel, PowerPoint, and SharePoint required.
+Proficiency with Microsoft Office Suite including Outlook, Word, Excel, PowerPoint and SharePoint required.
+Proficiency with email required.